Adrenal Surgery

 Bleeding:

-With current technique the incidence of bleeding is minimal.
+With the current technique, the incidence of bleeding is minimal.

 Wound infection:

-With current technique the incidence of wound infection is minimal.
+With the current technique, the incidence of wound infection is minimal.

 POSTOPERATIVE CARE: